andreic3458/Course-Work/README.md

 # Course-Work
-This repository contains minor projects completed for classes
+This repository contains projects completed for classes